 Occupy is a grassroots’ movement that values diversity and horizontality, meaning that every individual who participates stands equal to everyone else.
 Decisions are made democratically in Assemblies that are open for everyone to attend and actions are implemented by Working Groups.

-To find out more about what we stand for do read the statements that were approved by consensus at our General Assemblies.
+To find out more about what we stand for do read the statements that were approved by consensus at our General Assemblies in 2011-12

 - The current system is unsustainable.
 It is undemocratic and unjust.
 We need alternatives; this is where we work towards them.